dlrocker/pikamon-py/README.md

 [![python-report Actions Status](https://github.com/dlrocker/pikamon-py/workflows/python-report/badge.svg?branch=main)](https://github.com/dlrocker/pikamon-py/actions)

+Please see the [Wiki Page](https://github.com/dlrocker/pikamon-py/wiki) for more information about the bots design.

 # Adding bot to server
 Create a server if you do not have on already
 1. Create a discord server